joinbox/ui-components/DynamicPageLoader/README.md

     async(ev) => {
         const { url } = ev.detail;
         const dom = await loadFile(url);

+        // If you like, add some nice animations here.

         // <script> tags must be created through document.createElement and appended to DOM in order
         // to be executed; we generally use innerHTML to change DOM, which does not execute script